– More tourist attractions and things to do in Savannah

 The statue had to be removed from the cemetery after the book and movie came out, on account of the enormous numbers of people who came to see, touch and photograph it and their impact on both the statue itself and the surrounding graves.

 When you’re visiting Savannah, it’s easy to get caught up in the sights and attractions of the Historic District and forget that the beautiful marsh scenery of the Georgia lowcountry is only minutes away.

 For an immersive trip out into the lowcountry and the best opportunities for getting close up to the local birds and wildlife (and maybe an alligator!) you can take a kayak tour into the marsh, most conveniently from either Tybee Island or the Skidaway River.
 If you don’t feel like paddling, boat tours are also available.

 Another, easier way to enjoy views of the marsh and vicariously experience the lowcountry riverside lifestyle is to take a stroll along Bluff Drive at Isle of Hope, a pretty suburb alongside the Skidaway River, a few miles from downtown Savannah.
 Sunset is an especially good time to visit.

 Or, go to Skidaway Island State Park, which offers hiking trails through maritime forest and a boardwalk across the marsh.

-You can also combine marsh views with a visit to the Pin Point Heritage Museum, which explores the history of the local Gullah-Geechee community at Pin Point and its role in the area’s seafood industry.
+You can also combine marsh views with a visit to the Pin Point Heritage Museum, (currently closed due to coronavirus) which explores the history of the local Gullah-Geechee community at Pin Point and its role in the area’s seafood industry.

 River Street is best known for its wide selection of bars, restaurants and tourist shops but it is also home to a long stretch of historic former warehouse buildings, one of the most photographed scenes in the city.